Cambridge-ICCS/practical-ml-with-pytorch/README.md

 ```
 This will download the relevant dependencies into the venv as well as setting up the
 datasets that we will be using in the course.\
-Whilst the workshop should install and run with the latest versions of python libraries,
+Whilst the workshop should install and run with the latest versions of Python libraries,
-it has been tested with following versions for major dependencies: torch 2.0.1,
+it has been tested with Python 3.13 and the following versions for major dependencies:
-pandas 2.1.0, palmerpenguins 0.1.4, ipykernel 6.25.2, matplotlib 3.8.0, notebook 7.0.3.
+torch 2.12.0, pandas 3.0.3, palmerpenguins 0.1.6, ipykernel 7.2.0, matplotlib 3.10.9,
+notebook 7.5.6.

 #### 4. Run the notebook